cjohansen/nexus/Readme.md

 Holy swap, Batman!
 That's a lot of side-effects in one place.
 Our goal is to isolate logic in pure functions, so we can test, reuse, and compose behavior without changing the world.
-Let's tease the logic apart from the side-effects.
+Let's fix that.

 ### Pure actions